dillonpan/android-ios-store/README.md

 # android-ios-store
-Project using CSV Reader, list slicing, and various functions to clean and analize a CSV dataset in Python
+Project using CSV Reader, list slicing, and various functions to clean a CSV dataset in Python

 # Project Details:
 Let's pretend we work for a company that specializes in creating profitable Android & iOS apps.
-Assume that the company business model focuses on free to download & install apps but generates income via in-app purchases and other sources.
-This means that one of our primary focus is on developing apps which attract as many users as possible.
+Assume that the company business model focuses on free to download & install apps.
 Let's gather data on both the App Store on iOS and the Google Play Store on Android.

 Since there are millions of apps within each store, we will be using a small sample size of data for this project.
 Details are as follows and both data sets have been uploaded/links provided below:
 1. 'googleplaystore.csv' containing data about approximately ten thousand Android apps from Google Play